alanshaw/meteor-sinfo-xxi-talk/notes.md

 - A full stack framework for building your web app
 - A stack of NodeJS, MongoDB, Handlebars and websockets
 - Focused on allowing you to build data driven realtime apps
-- Traditional vs Meteor apps
+- Traditional vs Meteor apps (request response graph, meteor only data after initial html/js)

 [first meetup]
 - Oli was worried about nobody coming